 Expats may find that the public education standards in Libya are well below what they're used to.
 It is only in recent years that more options have become available for expat children – although choices remain few, the handful of international schools available are generally well organised and reputable.
 These are generally pricey, so it is best for expat parents to negotiate an education allowance in their employment package.

 Libya is a developing country and one that has been severely impacted by a devastating conflict.
-It will not suit someone looking for a vibrant modern country, replete with cultural, retail and nightlife opportunities.
+Expats moving to Libya should not expect a vibrant modern country replete with cultural, retail and nightlife opportunities, but one where uncertainty rules and every day is an adventure.
 The uncertain security situation is another major deterrent for now, and one that will hopefully be resolved before long.

 Population: Approximately 7.08 million